Phi Theta Kappa

 What is Phi Theta Kappa?

 We are the PSI KAPPA CHAPTER of Phi Theta Kappa Honor Society at St. Philip's College.
-We welcome you to our Chapter and encourage you to take advantage of all the opportunities, we salute our members for their your accomplishments, and charge them to explore always for truth and to dedicate themselves to the cultivation of the well-reasoned life, a prelude to service and honor!
+We welcome you to our Chapter and encourage you to take advantage of all the opportunities, we salute our members for your accomplishments, and charge them to explore for truth and to dedicate themselves to the cultivation of the well-reasoned life, a prelude to service and honor!

 How do I become a member?

 Membership in Phi Theta Kappa is a permanent recognition of your hard work and academic achievement.
 That is why membership in Phi Theta Kappa is a special honor.
 Your membership will be recognized by colleges, universities, and potential employers.
 Benefits include an exclusive professional development plan, leadership opportunities, 24/7 Transfer help, more than $37 million in scholarships from over 700 colleges and universities, and much more.

 Membership is based on superior academic achievement and is conferred only by invitation of the Psi Kappa Chapter of St. Philip's College.
 You must have completed at least twelve college hours with a minimum cumulative 3.5 grade point average.

 The Chapter is very involved not only within the chapter but the college and community.
 Below are a few agencies that the members of the chapter have given back.

 Phi Theta Kappa unveiled a new strategic plan, which outlines priorities for the next five years.
 The plan includes the following five commitments:

 Commitment 1: Strengthen Pathways to Completion, Transfer, and Employment